Seminal ARC Manuscript Published

 - ARC actively working to validate NT-proBNP through U.S. Food and Drug Administration biomarker qualification program

 BOSTON, Mass. – July 20, 2016 – The Amyloidosis Research Consortium today announced the publication of a landmark paper concluding that NT-proBNP response, a clinically- and analytically-validated functional biomarker predictive of survival for patients with AL amyloidosis, should be accepted as a surrogate end point for survival in pivotal clinical trials to greatly facilitate the development of targeted therapeutics.
-The pivotal paper was published by leading experts in the field in the current issue of the peer-reviewed journal Leukemia and can be accessed here.
+The pivotal paper was published by leading experts in the field in the peer-reviewed journal Leukemia and can be accessed here.

 AL amyloidosis is an ultra-rare, progressive and fatal disease characterized by the accumulation of abnormal, misfolded protein (amyloid) in various tissues and organs.
 This amyloid protein builds up in the heart, kidneys, liver, soft tissue, and nervous system, resulting in multiorgan failure and death.
 As many as 70% of patients with AL amyloidosis have accumulations of amyloid in their hearts that will lead to cardiomyopathy and ultimately to death.
 No therapies have been approved for the treatment of patients with AL amyloidosis, or any form of systemic amyloidosis, in the United States.